Seeing the need for better skin regeneration technology

-Kerecis participates in several U.S. Department of Defense-funded projects.
-The company is committed to developing better remedies for injured American servicemen and women, who have suffered an increase in the number of serious, life-threatening burn wounds in the shift away from traditional combat settings.
+Kerecis participates in several projects funded by the U.S. Department of Defense (DoD).
+The company is committed to developing better remedies for injured American servicemen and women who increasingly suffer serious, life-threatening burn wounds because of the shift from traditional combat.

 Kerecis is actively seeking future licensing and distribution partners, while focusing on product development, intellectual property protection and clinical tests.
 Ideal potential technology licensees will have the ability to launch these proprietary devices in markets around the world.